3

 – Thomas Owens

-Jun 28, 2018 at 19:52
+Commented Jun 28, 2018 at 19:52

 • @ThomasOwens It includes tasks such as DoD for the sprint, sprint review staging w/ PO, and final merging of branches into master.
-Jun 29, 2018 at 17:05
+Commented Jun 29, 2018 at 17:05

 • @GaTechThomas The Definition of Done should be applied to Product Backlog Items individually and should be written in a way that, when a Product Backlog Item that satisfies the DoD is integrated, you have a working Increment.
 The Sprint Review should be an Event and shouldn't be given an estimate.
 The final merging should just be part of your deployment process and doesn't need to be given an estimate either.